Mat0u5/LifeSeries-docs/docs/config/overview.md

 # Config Overview

-This mod has a LOT of configurable features, so anyone can play exactly the way they want to.
+This mod has over 100 configurable features, so anyone can play exactly the way they want to.

 Each season has its own separate config file - So that means that changing settings for one season does not affect any other seasons.